kof/simpleio/readme.md

 - optimized for horizontal scaling
 - reliable message delivery (built-in delivery confirmation)
 - multiplexing on the server and client
 - lightweight client (appr.
-2.5 kb minified and gzipped on the client)
+2.5 kb minified and gzipped)
 - simple client spec, which can be implemented easily in any language

 ## Todo

 - tests
 - documentation
+- native client for ios
+- native client for android

 ## Install